gana36/NBA_Salary/README.md

 - The **dataset size** may not be large enough to capture all potential influences on salary.
 - Factors such as **player experience**, **past performance**, and **external market conditions**, which are important determinants of salary, may not be fully accounted for in the current model.
 This could explain why certain salary predictions are less accurate.

-Overall, this pipeline offers a robust framework for predicting NBA player salaries, integrating **statistical analysis**, **feature engineering**, and a combination of **linear** and **ensemble models**.

----

-This version incorporates relevant icons to make the content more visually appealing and engaging.
-Let me know if you'd like any further tweaks!